Skip to main content

 How can I benefit from the Living Systems Counselling Clinical Internship Program?

-Trainees have the opportunity to learn one theory of human functioning well and how to apply the theory to clinical counselling and other professional fields.
+Trainees can learn one theory of human functioning well and how to apply the theory to clinical counselling and other professional fields.
 The depth and breadth of Bowen theory make it applicable to a wide range of relational, emotional, social, and even physical problems.
-The theory’s delineation of key variables that influence emotional functioning can also help to address problems in work systems.
-The emphasis on the trainee applying the theory in his or her own family contributes to the therapist’s own development as a person as well as his or her effectiveness in professional settings.
+Its delineation of key variables that influence emotional functioning can also help to address problems in work systems.
+The emphasis on the trainee applying the theory in their own family contributes to their development as a person.
+In addition, this growth supports their effectiveness in professional settings.

 How can Bowen theory help me in my counselling practice?